chalatz/excursions/pages/tours/rhodes-in-a-day.md

 The **Valley of the Butterflies**, one of the most attractive destinations on the island and one of the most unusual biotopes in Europe.
 This site is beautifully arranged with wooden bridges.
 From Mid-June to Mid-September thousands of multi-colored butterflies of the genus Panaxia come here to reproduce.
 (We drive you to the upper gate so you can walk downhill, easier).
 (Stop Visit Photos)

-### FREE WINE TASTING

-**A traditional (boutique) winery for free wine tasting**, Athiri, Red Wine Mandilari, Muscat, Cabernet Sauvignon...Souma (distillate of wine).
-Winemakers are using organic growth and organic process for the vineyards and wines.
-Here you can get your pictures of the ageing facilities.
-(Stop Visit Taste Photos)

 ### FILERIMOS MONASTERY